 Run the conditions

-Lines 323-478 contain the main loop which runs your set of block trials.
+Lines 194-296 contain the main loop which runs your set of block trials.
 “Conditions” refer to each condition in the block as created in the Designer.
 Repetitions refers to the number of times the entire block is repeated.
 Each instance of the loop runs one condition and one inter-trial, except the last iteration which does not run an inter-trial.
+I’ll go through the code in detail and you can follow along below or in the file.

 %define which condition we're using